 "Once again open for business throughout Germany" – Development in the east successfully completed

 By the spring of 1991, Siemens had taken over all or some of 15 former publicly owned enterprises from the public trustee agency, half of them production plants and the other half sales, engineering, and service entities.
 The next step was to integrate the new businesses from their interim structure as limited liability companies (GmbH) into the existing structures of Siemens AG by October 1, 1992.
 On the occasion of a visit by Chancellor Helmut Kohl to the Schwerin cable factory in mid-November of that year, Kaske’s successor Heinrich von Pierer proudly announced that this effort had succeeded and that Siemens was "once again open for business throughout Germany."

-Today, 28 years later, the company can look back on an eventful yet successful period of development: Since 1990, it has invested about €3.5 million in the new German states and established highly modern facilities.
-In 2018, with about 118,000 employees and several thousand apprentices, Siemens is one of the largest private German employers and training companies.
+Today, nearly 30 years later, the company can look back on an eventful yet successful period of development: Since 1990, it has invested about €3.5 million in the new German states and established highly modern facilities.
 Not all ambitious goals from 1990 have been achieved to date – but a lot has been accomplished.

 One of many examples – The turbine factory in Görlitz